-We are so blessed to have all the versions of Scripture that we do.
-I hope that as well as enlightening us about the need for translations around the world this will spur us to not take our own riches for granted.
+We are so blessed to have the many versions of Scripture that we do.
+I hope that as well as enlightening us about the need for translations around the world, we will be spurred on not to take our own riches for granted.

-Like at that banquet, we have a feast sitting in front of us.
-Yet for many it's something that we just snack on, occasionally.
-Perhaps just once a week, being fed by someone else standing up here.
+Like the banquet that we referred to at the start, we have a feast sitting in front of us.
+Yet for many it's something that we just occasionally snack on.
+Perhaps just once a week, being fed by someone standing at the front of church.

 The word of God, we are told in Hebrews 4, is living and active.
-It is God-breathed and useful for teaching and training us and 'equipping us for every good work' Paul tells Timothy in his second letter to him, third chapter.
+It is God-breathed and useful for teaching and training us and 'equipping us for every good work' Paul tells Timothy (2 Timothy 3:16-17).

-But if this banquet just sits on the plate, and we never dig in, it won't do us any good.
-So I encourage you church, as we think about those who have little or no scriptures, let it also spur us on to make the most of the riches we are so blessed to have.
+But if this banquet just remains on the table, and we never dig in, it won't do us any good.
+So I encourage you, church, as we think about those people who have little or no Scripture, let it spur us on to make the most of the riches we are so blessed to have.